 In some rare instances, though, diplopia can also present monocularly, most commonly due to certain specific refractive errors.
 In this instance, closing either eye will not eliminate the symptoms of double vision.
 Since binocular diplopia is far more prevalent, we will further focus exclusively on double vision with binocular characteristics.

-In adults, in whom vision is already fully developed, diplopia oftentimes become a very disturbing symptom.
-Children on the other hand, especially the younger ones, are less likely to experience bothersome double vision even if their two eyes are not properly aligned.
-Since their vision is not fully developed as of yet, their brain is much more likely to shut down the image coming from the deviating eye and hence suppress the bothersome symptom of diplopia.
+In adults, in whom vision is already fully developed, diplopia oftentimes becomes a very disturbing symptom.
+Children, on the other hand, especially younger ones, are less likely to experience bothersome double vision even if their two eyes are not properly aligned.
+Since their vision is not fully developed yet, their brain is much more likely to shut down the image coming from the deviating eye and hence suppress the bothersome symptom of diplopia.

-The children’s ability to suppress the deviating eye might indeed save them the bothersome symptom of diplopia but can on the other hand lead to the development of amblyopia.
+Children’s ability to suppress the deviating eye might indeed save them the bothersome symptom of diplopia but can on the other hand lead to the development of amblyopia.

 Double vision is also a symptom that can be caused by a variety of other conditions, especially in adults.
 Therefore, it is important to find the cause and to rule out potentially dangerous underlying conditions before diplopia itself is addressed.
 Treatment options vary upon the cause and include eye exercises, drugs, surgery, as well as specialized prism glasses.